 able to withstand the elements.
 However, it can be beneficial to

-apply a good natural hoof conditioner to the OUTSIDE of the hoof and
+apply a good natural hoof conditioner to the hoof wall and

 around the crown to encourage health and growth.
 Products that

 contain mineral oils (petroleum jelly etc) must be avoided, since they

 linger on the surface of the hoof and prevent the hoof from

 'breathing'.
 Grooming Practice: Apply a natural hoof oil to the outside of the

 hoof no more than twice a week for maintenance (more for hoof rehab, if needed) and right before showing (if you do not